Junior-Caucus-SU/junior.stuysu.org/README.md

 ## Quick Start

-To get on our main branch, do this:
+To get on our development branch, do this:

 ```shell
 git clone git@github.com:Junior-Caucus-SU/junior.stuysu.org.git